What is MRI?

 Validation and Registration

-Unsatisfactory validation is one of the most common issues leading to the involvement, investigations warnings, and fines from the US Food and Drug Administration.
+Unsatisfactory validation is one of the most common issues leading to the involvement, investigation warnings, and fines from the US Food and Drug Administration.
 Furthermore, this inadequate validation process could end up causing a health risk to the end-user.

 This is the reason why complying with the requirements is essential.
 Organizations involved in the manufacture and distribution of medical devices intended for use in the U.S. are obliged to register annually with the US Food and Drug Administration – the FDA.
 This process is known as establishment registration (Title 21 CFR Part 807).